 Proper Identity

-One of the first problems is determining the proper identity of a scammer.
-Most victims do not know the proper identity of a scammer.
-They have names and sometimes more information, but that is just the information the victim was given, and usually, more investigation is needed to either confirm the identity of the scammer or discover their real identity.
+One of the first problems with Arresting Scammers is determining the proper identity of a scammer.
+Most victims do not know the real identity of a scammer.
+They have names and sometimes more information, but that is just the false information the victim was given, and usually, more investigation is needed to either confirm the identity of the scammer or discover their real identity.

 Just because the victim has the name of someone picking up money does not mean that it is a scammer or even a real person.
 Scammers have “Moles” at the money transfer agencies, and it is up to the agent to confirm identity or not.
 The entire money transfer system in Africa is corrupted by scammers.